MatteoTiratelli/SparsePanelMatch/README.md

 ## Motivating example
 [Imai, Kim &amp; Wang (2018)](https://imai.fas.harvard.edu/research/tscs.html) have developed a matching procedure to facilitate causal inference with time-series cross-sectional data.
 Although their approach is more general, their software package ([PanelMatch](https://github.com/insongkim/PanelMatch)) only works with regular panel data where there are repeated observations of each unit at identical and equally spaced moments in time.
 A canonical example might be repeated observations of countries each year.

 There are times, however, when observations are irregular by design.
-For example, elections across countries rarely coincide, particularly when we look at more granular measures of time.
+For example, elections rarely coincide across countries.
 Data of this sort might look like the graph below, with irregular observations and much missing data.

 ![Graph showing irregular panel data](https://github.com/MatteoTiratelli/matteotiratelli.github.io/raw/master/Files/Irregular.png)